sergio11/eclipserecon/README.md

 The author of EclipseRecon is not responsible for any misuse or damage caused by this tool.
 Use responsibly and comply with all local laws.

+## Acknowledgements 🙏

+🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
+His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
+The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
+Thank you for sharing your knowledge and expertise!

+## 🤝 **Contributing**
+Contributions to EclipseRecon are highly encouraged!
+If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

+## Get in Touch 📬

+EclipseRecon is developed and maintained by **Sergio Sánchez Sánchez** (Dream Software).
+Special thanks to the open-source community and the contributors who have made this project possible.
+If you have any questions, feedback, or suggestions, feel free to reach out at  [dreamsoftware92@gmail.com](mailto:dreamsoftware92@gmail.com).